 If you need anything we do not have in the library collections at the University of Northampton. please make use of Interlibrary Loans and the SCONUL Access scheme.

 You can use NELSON to search the library’s books, e-books, e-journals, videos and more.
 Sign-in with your University login to access the full-text.
-If the item is available electronically you’ll see a link to the full-text online.
-If the content is available in print, you’ll see a shelfmark letting you know where to find the book on the shelf.
+This is a broad search tool, so you may prefer to use the library databases.